Johnkhk/cli_chat_app/README.md

 - **User Authentication**: Register and log in with a username and password.
 JWTs are used to keep you signed in between sessions.
 - **Friend Management**: Send and receive friend requests, and manage your friend list.
 - **Real-time Communication**: Chat with your friends in real-time using a simple and intuitive interface.
+- **Multi-media support**: Send and receive images, videos, and files.
 - **Cross-Platform**: Available on Linux, macOS (Intel and ARM), and Windows.

 ## Getting Started